 For example, if your health insurance plan has maternity benefit, you have to wait for a minimum of 2 years to avail this benefit (this differs from one insurer to another).
-So, if you are 25 years now and have taken a health insurance plan with maternity benefit, you will have to wait till you are 27 years to avail this benefit.
+So, if you are 25 years old now and have taken a health insurance plan with maternity benefit, you will have to wait till you are 27 to avail this benefit.

-Starting early helps you to endure the waiting period and get active covers when you actually need them.
+Starting early helps you endure the waiting period and get active covers when you actually need them.